The Best Botox® in Virginia Beach

 How Does Botox Work?

 When Botox® is injected into a muscle, it blocks the nerve messenger acetylcholine, from delivering the contraction message to the muscle.
-The muscle never receives the signal,
+The muscle never receives the signal, so it remains at rest.

 Do Botox® Injections Hurt?